kallookoo/add-dashboard-columns/readme.txt

 Basically because I do not consider it necessary, and may be an established order has not been changed and the number of columns.

 == Changelog ==

+= 1.5 =
+* Check support
+* Register action and filters if is admin only
+* Move class to child folder
+* Change 3 to 2 on default layout_columns option
+* Use delete_metadata to delete screen_layout_dashboard and screen_layout_dashboard-network
+* Check and pass WordPress Coding Standards for PHP

 = 1.4.1 =
 * Change to static class and check support